Budibase/website/content/blog/tutorials/database-gui.md

 ## How do you create a database UI?

-There are many methods to build interfaces for managing data.
+There are many methods to build UIs for database management.
 But today, we’re only worried about the easiest one.
-You’re going to create your database GUI with Budibase.
+You’re going to create your database GUI with Budibase - the market-leading open-source, low-code platform.

+Budibase is the perfect solution for database UI design, whether you're a professional developer, database administrator, IT specialist, or even a non-technical colleague.

 Here are the main components of your database GUI:

 ![How to build a database GUI](https://res.cloudinary.com/daog6scxm/image/upload/v1664186537/cms/01_jx8aut.webp "How to build a database GUI")

 This is the home screen.
 It loads a dropdown with the tables for you to choose from, and the columns that you want to load.
 Then it shows the query that is being executed.
 This is handy in case you want to save it in the Custom Query screen.

+We're using a basic form-based interface to act as a SQL editor.
+We could also do something similar for non-SQL databases, or even to create a natural language interface.

 There’s a button to add new items and the query results cards with the items’ data and edit buttons.